> Additional Care for People with Metastatic Breast Cancer

 Because chemotherapy destroys red blood cells in the body, it sometimes leads to anemia and then fatigue.
 Sometimes, anemia can be treated by increasing iron or folate in the diet.
 Severe anemia can be treated with a blood transfusion.

-Actively controlling pain and other symptoms should be part of standard care for everyone with breast cancer, especially those with metastatic breast cancer.
+Actively controlling pain and other symptoms should be part of standard care for everyone with breast cancer, but especially for those with metastatic breast cancer.
 Treatment may include painkillers and may target specific organs.

 Learn more about managing pain related to metastatic breast cancer.